2014-2015 Undergraduate Catalog

-Faculty: Edsall, Evans, Garcia, Hitchcock, Hoon, Murray, Ness, Sadler.
+Faculty: Crighton, Edsall, Evans, Hoon, Ingrassia, Murray, Ness, Sadler.

 The Department of Broadcasting offers a Bachelor of Arts in Broadcasting.
-Students in Broadcasting study digital audio and video production techniques, including nonlinear editing, post-production, animation/graphics, and sports.
-WIUS-FM and wiutv3 give students the opportunity to put into practice learned skills.
-They also examine the impact of history, law, and programming on broadcasting, cable, and satellite operations.
+Students in Broadcasting study curriculum designed to meet the challenges of media convergence by providing multi-platform production skills to students.
+Students operate an FM broadcast station, WIUS, and produce programming for wiutv3 using state-of-the-art high definition television facilities.
+They also examine the impact of history, law, and programming on broadcasting, cable, satellite, and social media operations.
 Graduates of the program enter various careers in television, radio, cable, satellite, and post-production operations including directing, producing, reporting, on-air talent programming, sales, advertising, sports, and post production.

 GradTrac is available to Broadcasting majors.
 See more information about GradTrac.

 Honors Curriculum—Academically qualified students in this department are encouraged to complete an honors curriculum in University Honors, Upper Division Honors, or Lower Division Honors.
 All Honors students must complete the one-hour honors colloquium (G H 299).
 Lower Division Honors includes General Honors coursework.
 Upper Division Honors includes honors work in the major.
 University Honors combines Upper and Lower Division Honors.
 For more information about honors curricula see the Centennial Honors College page of the catalog or visit the Centennial Honors College website at wiu.edu/Honors.